cypheron/zelnode_script/README.md

 This was tested on Ubuntu 16.04
 First update and upgrade so run the following commands.

-apt-get update && upgrade -y
+apt-get update && apt-get upgrade -y

 reboot